standard values for the Earth

 Some distances in light years are provided below.

-- The diameter of the Milky Way (a collection of stars that includes the sun and all the stars visible to the naked eye) is about 100,000 light years.
+- The diameter of the Milky Way (the collection of stars that includes the Sun and all the stars visible to the naked eye) is about 100 000 light years.

 - The distance to Andromeda (the nearest galaxy outside the Milky Way) is about 2 million light years.

-- The radius of the universe (the observable part of it) is 13.7 billion light years.
+- The distance to the edge of the universe (the observable part of it) is 13.8 billion light years.

 - stories — typical multiunit, residential building